 - Cover Album: Smokin' O.P.'s

 - Cover Version: Quite a few over the years.
-Besides Smokin' O.P.'s, he's done covers of "Midnight Rider" (The Allman Brothers Band), "Nutbush City Limits" (Ike & Tina Turner), "Shame on the Moon" (Rodney Crowell), "Fortunate Son" (Creedence Clearwater Revival), and "New Coat of Paint" (Tom Waits).
+Besides Smokin' O.P.'s, he's done covers of such songs as "Midnight Rider" (The Allman Brothers Band), "Nutbush City Limits" (Ike & Tina Turner), "Shame on the Moon" (Rodney Crowell), "Fortunate Son" (Creedence Clearwater Revival), and "New Coat of Paint" (Tom Waits).

 - Dead Man's Hand: "Fire Lake"